Aadya2901/day-pilot/README.md

 An interactive web app that lets users **generate personalized daily to-do lists, schedule tasks, and receive productivity tips** — all powered by **Google’s Gemini API**.

-This website features a clean UI, input controls for goals/tasks, a “Generate Plan” button, an AI-powered output panel, and optional screenshots or demo videos — all designed to help users plan their day efficiently.
+Built with **React, Vite, Tailwind CSS, and TypeScript**, this app provides a modern, responsive, and fast frontend experience.

 ---

 ## 🎯 Project Objective

-To create a **fully interactive, front-end web app** that allows users to **generate structured daily plans** instantly using AI — without any backend, using only **HTML, CSS, and JavaScript**.
+To create a **fully interactive, front-end web app** where users can **generate structured daily plans** instantly using AI, without a backend.
+The app focuses on usability, speed, and clarity, and works on both desktop and mobile browsers.

 ---